 What if I make a mistake?

 It’s okay!
 Everyone slips up from time to time.
-If you use the wrong pronoun for someone, you can say something like, “Sorry, I meant they,” and continue your conversation.
+If you use the wrong pronoun for someone, you can say something like, “Sorry, I meant 'they,'” and continue your conversation.
 Avoid over-apologizing, which further creates an awkward situation.

 What if I hear others making a mistake?